-NFL Draft Shows the League Is Still Clueless About Domestic Violence
+NFL Draft Shows the League Is Still Clueless About Violence Against Women

 The Jags weren't alone.

-Cleveland drafted Florida defensive lineman Caleb Brantley, who, two weeks before the draft, was charged with assault after punching a woman in a bar, and knocking her unconscious.
+Cleveland drafted Florida defensive lineman Caleb Brantley, who, two weeks before the draft, was charged with battery after allegedly punching a woman in a bar, and knocking her unconscious.
 Brantley is 6'2" and 307 pounds.
 The woman he allegedly hit is 5'6" and 120 pounds.

 "The incident is very concerning for us," said Sashi Brown, the team's general manager, when meeting with the media. "[It] continues to be a concern."